28.3.09

 100% internal assessment comprising:

-• This assignment is developed in discussion with the paper co-ordinators.
+• This assignment is developed in discussion with the paper co-ordinator.

 • A series of critical thoughts and reactions to all of the major authors and ideas studied in the course.
 The journal receives both formative and summative assessment.

-• To ensure coverage of both segments of the course, students are asked to give one seminar on poetry and one on fiction.
-The intention is that one of the seminars can be developed more formally in the research essay.
-Each seminar is regarded as equivalent to 1,000 words of formal written output, but (as a general rule) half of this will qualify as drafting for the research essay.
+• The intention is that this seminar can be developed more formally in your research essay.
+Your seminar is regarded as equivalent to 1,000 words of formal written output, but you will be assessed only on the quality of your oral delivery.

 Description: